kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 ## Retaining the IP

-You can test retention by deleting the Ingress
+You can test retention by deleting the Ingress:

 ```console
 $ kubectl delete ing ingress-nginx